News

 • Home Furnishings: Carpets, curtains, draperies, sheets and pillowcases.

-• Other: Fiberfil for various products, fire hose, power belting, ropes and nets, tire cord, sail, V-belts.
+• Other: Fiberfill for various products, fire hose, power belting, ropes and nets, tire cord, sails, and V-belts.

 PBI